Discovery (law)

-Discovery, in the law of common law jurisdictions, is a pre-trial procedure in a lawsuit in which each party, through the law of civil procedure, can obtain evidence from the other party or parties by means of discovery devices such as interrogatories, requests for production of documents, requests for admissions and depositions.
-Discovery can be obtained from non-parties using subpoenas.
+Discovery, in the law of common law jurisdictions, is a phase of pretrial procedure in a lawsuit in which each party, through the law of civil procedure, can obtain evidence from other parties.
+This is by means of methods of discovery such as interrogatories, requests for production of documents, requests for admissions and depositions.
+Discovery can be obtained from nonparties using subpoenas.
 When a discovery request is objected to, the requesting party may seek the assistance of the court by filing a motion to compel discovery.
+Conversely, a party or nonparty resisting discovery can seek the assistance of the court by filing a motion for a protective order.

 History

 Discovery evolved out of a unique feature of early equitable pleading procedure before the English Court of Chancery: among various requirements, a plaintiff's bill in equity was required to plead "positions".
 These were statements of evidence that the plaintiff assumed to exist in support of his pleading and which he believed lay within the knowledge of the defendant.
 They strongly resembled modern requests for admissions, in that the defendant was required to plead only whether they were true or false.
+The practice of pleading positiones in canon law (which influenced Chancery procedure) had originated with "the practice of the courts of the Italian communes in the early thirteenth century".
+Although canonists also looked to Roman law, positiones were unknown to the Romans.

-At some point between the reign of Elizabeth I (1558-1603) and the late seventeenth century, positions were gradually replaced by interrogatories: written questions which the defendant was required to truthfully respond to under oath in his answer to the bill, based on information within his own personal knowledge as well as documents in his possession.
+At some point between the reign of Elizabeth I (1558–1603) and the late seventeenth century, positions were gradually replaced by interrogatories: written questions which the defendant was required to truthfully respond to under oath in his answer to the bill, based on information within his own personal knowledge as well as documents in his possession.
 But back then, interrogatories could only elicit admissible evidence (not the broader modern standard of "reasonably calculated to lead to the discovery of admissible evidence") and could only request evidence in support of the plaintiff's case, not either side's case (that is, they could not ask for evidence which the defendant intended to use in support of his defenses and was otherwise entirely irrelevant to the plaintiff's case).
 Even worse, this was purely a one-way procedure, because interrogatories could only be pleaded as part of a bill (a pleading initiating a suit in equity).
 A defendant who needed to obtain evidence in support of his defenses had to file a cross-bill against the plaintiff to plead his own interrogatories.

 Discovery did not exist at common law, but its availability in equity attracted litigants in actions at law (legal proceedings in the common law courts).
 They began to file bills in equity to obtain discovery in aid of actions at law.
 This led to another innovation in the mid-15th century: the bill to perpetuate testimony of a potential witness.
 This was for witnesses whose advanced age or poor health implied they would not survive to testify at the trial of an action at law.